Bắc Ninh province: Administration

-The Bắc Ninh province People's Committee is a 9-member executive council for the province.
-The current chairman is Nguyễn Nhân Chiến.
-There are several vice chairmen and chairwomen on the committee with responsibility for various province departments.
-The legislative branch of the province government is called the People's Council and consists of 50 deputies.
-Both the committee and the council are subordinate to the province's Communist Party, currently led by Party Secretary Trần Văn Túy.
-The chairman of the People's Committee is the No. 2 position in the city government while chairman of the People's Council is No. 3.

 Table of local government districts

-Demographics
+Demography

-In terms of land area, Bắc Ninh is the smallest of all Vietnamese provinces (and in fact, is smaller than any of the five province-level municipalities).
-It is, however, home to a relatively large number of people for its size, having the highest population density of any province.
+Bắc Ninh is the smallest of all Vietnamese provinces by area (and is smaller than any of the five province-level municipalities).
+However, it is home to a relatively large number of people for its size, having the highest population density of any province.
 On average, there are over 1,200 people for every square kilometre of land in Bắc Ninh.

-According to the census of 1 April 2009, the population was 1,024,472 with a density of 1,262 people/km2, 5 times the national average.
-There are 27 ethnic groups in the province, of these ethnic Vietnamese comprised 99.67%.
+According to the census of 1 April 2019, the population was 1,368,840 with a density of 1,664 people/km2, 6 times the national average.

 Transport

 Bắc Ninh is situated about 30 kilometres from Hanoi and Nội Bài International Airport, and some 100 km from Haiphong, Hạ Long, Cái Lân Port and Lạng Sơn border gate.